 Jason White joined Specialisterne Australia in 2016 as Employment Services Manager based in Melbourne.
 Jason has worked in various programs under the Australian Government’s Employment Services initiatives for more than 10 years.
 Since 2009 he has worked exclusively with the autism community, with a focus on assisting young adults on the spectrum to participate in employment.
 Jason has a passion for engaging employers and the community at large to highlight the capabilities of individuals on the autism spectrum and the positive benefit that can be enjoyed from employing them.

 Role: Bec is responsible for our research projects, development of tools, intellectual property and quality control.

 Dr Rebecca (Bec) Flower joined Specialisterne Australia in March 2017.
 Prior to joining Specialisterne Bec worked with autistic teens and adults for 4 years in her work facilitating social groups and during her PhD in psychology, which she completed at Flinders University under the supervision of Professors Robyn Young and Neil Brewer.
 Bec also has a Bachelor of Psychological Science (Honours) from La Trobe University.
-Prior to her PhD, Bec worked for two years as a research assistant, researching organisational psychology and human resource management.
+Bec has six years of experience working as a research assistant in the areas of autism in adulthood, organisational psychology and human resource management.
+She also has years of experience working as a university tutor, student ambassador, teaching assistant, mentor, and lecturer.

-Having met so many autistic teens and adults who would make fabulous employees but whom were struggling to find employment opportunities, Bec is passionate about improving awareness and opportunity for the autistic community.
-When she heard about Specialisterne, she knew she would love to work for the company, and contacted them directly after finishing her PhD!
+Having met so many autistic teens and adults who would make fabulous employees but whom were having difficulty finding employment opportunities, Bec is passionate about improving awareness and opportunity for the autistic community.
+When she heard about Specialisterne, she knew she would love to work for the company, and contacted them directly after finishing her PhD.

 Bec keeps up to date with worldwide activity regarding autism and employment, works on expanding our knowledge base and developing new methods we can apply at Specialisterne Australia, and partners with other researchers on projects to increase our knowledge in the area of autism and employment.